ConfordH/ConfordH/README.md

 - 👀 While my GitHub activity may have been quiet, I am excited to announce my return to this vibrant community.
 - 🌱 I am proficient in TypeScript, JavaScript, and Solidity, I am eager to collaborate on projects that not only challenge me but also contribute to the enhancement of my skills.
-- 👨‍💻⚙️ Co-founder at Buntu Labs, I bring a wealth of experience and innovation to the table.
+- 👨‍💻⚙️ Founder at Buntu Labs, I bring a wealth of experience and innovation to the table.

 💼 Open for collaborations!
 If you have an exciting project or opportunity, feel free to reach out.
 You can contact me through email (provided in my GitHub profile), Upwork, or connect with me on Twitter via the handle @Conford_Codes.
 Let's discuss your ideas and explore how we can create something extraordinary together.